Best web hosting for small business: top 8 options to choose from

 On top of that, SiteGround also provides plenty of features to simplify the life of business users.
 This includes an easy staging tool and the ability to add collaborators.

 But, that’s not all.
 SiteGround doesn’t slack when it comes to security for your business site, too.
-The provider offers automated daily backups for all of its plans.
+The provider offers automated daily backups for all of its plans – they can be easily restored and are distributed among different geographical locations for redundancy.
 Plus, other measures like server monitoring every 0.5s, web application firewall (WAF), and spam protection are included in the packages, too.

 All things considered, SiteGround is a premium web hosting option with all the tools and features for business websites.

-For small businesses, SiteGround has 3 suitable shared hosting plans: StartUp ($6.99/mo), GrowBig ($9.99/mo), and GoGeek ($14.99/mo).
-But, you’ll need at least GrowBig to truly get all the features that set SiteGround apart from other providers.
+For small businesses, SiteGround has 3 suitable shared hosting plans: StartUp ($3.99/mo), GrowBig ($6.69/mo), and GoGeek ($10.69/mo).
+This provider also offers other types of hosting, such as Cloud hosting, if you ever feel the need to scale up.
+But when it comes to shared hosting, you’ll need at least GrowBig to truly get all the features that set SiteGround apart from other providers.

 - StartUp comes with reasonable resources, including 10GB SSD storage and 10 000 visitors/mo allowance for 1 website.
 This is an option for a very small business site, and unfortunately, staging won’t be there.

 To get all the best features for a good rate, pick GrowBig.
-If you want the affordable $9.99/mo rate, it comes with a yearly subscription.
-At the same time, picking it for 3 years you’ll ensure to keep the same introductory and renewals rates – $17.99/mo.
-Oh, by the way, there might be a discount waiting for you!
+If you want the affordable $6.69/mo rate, it comes with a yearly subscription.

 Speed and reliability taken into the account, SiteGround leaves the contenders far behind.
 All that, thanks to custom software setups and the latest hardware.